pravinva/superannuation-agent-multi-country/docs/DEPLOYMENT_GUIDE.md

 3. **MLflow**: Experiment tracking and prompt registry
 4. **Monitoring**: Lakehouse Monitoring setup

-## Deployment Strategy
+## Deployment Options

 ### Option 1: DABS + Databricks Apps (Recommended)

-Use DABS for infrastructure and Databricks Apps for Streamlit deployment.
+Use Databricks Asset Bundles (DABS) for infrastructure and Databricks Apps for Streamlit deployment.

+**Best for**: Production Databricks environments requiring native integration

-### Option 2: DABS + Workspace Files
+### Option 2: DABS + Workspace Files + Jobs

-Use DABS for infrastructure and upload files to Databricks workspace.

-### Option 3: DABS + Databricks Job

-Use DABS for infrastructure and run Streamlit as a scheduled job.
+Use DABS for infrastructure and deploy Streamlit app to workspace files, then run as a Databricks Job.

-### Option 4: Full Manual Deployment

-Manual deployment for development/testing environments.
+**Best for**: CI/CD pipelines and automated deployments

 ---